Explain the Beautiful Agonistas on the project's inspiration:

 What's also interesting to me about these faces contorted in orgasm is the realization that orgasm does come with a bit of agony.
 If you didn't know the experience yourself, to see someone moaning and grimacing in orgasm's throes would look, well, you probably would not want to "have what they're having."

 The experience of going toward and riding the throbs of orgasm is so outside the realm of our other experiences.
-I mean, what other thing gets us to this place, this place of grunting and sounds and slick liquids and sweet strokes leading to the deliciously inevitable?
+I mean, what other thing gets us to this place, this place of incoherence and liquid, sweet strokes leading to the deliciously inevitable?
 It's so animal and primal and raw and very vulnerable.

 Which brings me to this.
 Beautiful Agony will pay you $200 for an accepted submission.
 There are qualifications--you need a decent camera, you have to answer some questions and whatnot--but I wonder how many among us would do it.
 I could see doing it.
 The arty veneer makes it seem less porny and I like the idea of contributing real sexual experience to the well of collective sexual consciousness.
 Plus, hey, 200 bucks.